krystiansola/java-template/tutorials/SPRING-KAFKA.md

 The async api specification should be put always in the message owner component.
 In option 1 the async api should be implemented in the Order Service.
 In option 2 the async api should be implemented in the Notification Service.

 Of course in option 1 we could write in the Notification Service an api specification were we consume the message from the Order Service.
-But it would mena we have to duplicate the structure of the order message.
+But it would mean we have to duplicate the structure of the order message.
 In addition, a developer who reads the  Notification Service documentation could think it is possible to send an OrderCreated event to Notification Service.
-This would lead to confusion.
+This would lead to confusions .

 ## Start coding with the async api specification